Vilsol/zappy/README.md

 # Zappy

 ```
-zappy proxies an http server and serves a cached whilst updating cache in the background
+zappy proxies an http server and serves a cached response whilst updating cache in the background

 Usage:
   zappy [command]